rust-lang/rust/doc/rust.md

 An _item declaration statement_ has a syntactic form identical to an [item](#items) declaration within a module.
-Declaring an item -- a function, enumeration, type, resource, interface, implementation or module -- locally within a statement block is simply a way of restricting its scope to a narrow region containing all of its uses; it is otherwise identical in meaning to declaring the item outside the statement block.
+Declaring an item -- a function, enumeration, type, resource, trait, implementation or module -- locally within a statement block is simply a way of restricting its scope to a narrow region containing all of its uses; it is otherwise identical in meaning to declaring the item outside the statement block.